All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaways: - Understand what do clinical trials say about semaglutide duration - Maintenance Dose Strategies: Do You Stay at the Full Dose - Can You Successfully Stop Semaglutide - Factors That Influence How Long You Need Semaglutide

 Here is the reality.
 The clinical evidence shows that semaglutide works best as a sustained treatment, not a quick course.
-But that does not mean everyone stays on the same dose forever.
+But that doesn't mean everyone stays on the same dose forever.
 Let's look at what the research actually says.

 What Do Clinical Trials Say About Semaglutide Duration?

 The landmark STEP trials studied semaglutide 2.4 mg over 68 weeks, which is about 16 months.
 Participants lost an average of 15% of their body weight during this period.
-That is significant, and the results were consistent across different study populations.
+That's significant, and the results were consistent across different study populations.

 But the more revealing data came from the STEP 4 trial[1].
 In this study, participants took semaglutide for 20 weeks and then were randomized to either continue the medication or switch to placebo.
 The results were striking.